AdobeDocs/campaign-web.en/help/v8/workflows/activities/about-activities.md

 ## Channel activities {#channel}

 Adobe Campaign Web allows you to automate and execute marketing campaigns across multiple channels.
 You can combine channel activities into the canvas to create cross-channel workflows that can trigger actions based on customer behavior.
 The following **Channel** activities are available: Email, SMS, Android and iOS Push notifications.

-Learn how to set up a delivery in the context of a workflow in this [section](channels.md).
+[Learn how to set up a delivery in the context of a workflow](channels.md).

 ## Flow control activities {#flow-control}